 1961 Ferrari 250 GTSWB California

-A 1961 Ferrari 250 GTSWB California sold for $15 million.
-Considering Ferrari produced just 56, it’s understandable why they cost so much.
+In recent years, a 1961 Ferrari 250 GTSWB California sold for $15 million.
+Considering Ferrari produced just 56, it’s understandable why this sleek roadster costs so much.

 Ferrari 250 Testa Rossa

-A Ferrari 250 Testa Rossa sold for $16.4 million at RM Sothebys.
+A Ferrari 250 Testa Rossa sold for $16.4 million at RM Sotheby.
 As a rare car like this ages, it tends to go up in price.
-There were only 22 of these produced and it’s not a street legal car but rather designed for racing.
-When one of these was auctioned in 2011, it was rated as the highest priced car throughout the world.
+There were only 22 of these racing vehicles produced, and it’s not a street-legal car.
+When one of these was auctioned in 2011, it was rated as the highest-priced car throughout the world.

 Ferrari 250 GTO

 It’s estimated that the Ferrari 250 GTO is worth $52 million but most sales take place privately, so it’s hard to confirm that number.
-There were only 39 of these built-in 1962 plus it was their top model.
+There were only 39 of these built in 1962.
 Collectors regularly refer to this as the company’s ultimate model.

 Ferrari 365 P Berlinetta Tre Posti Speciale

 While you might not be able to pronounce the Ferrari 365 P Berlinetta Tre Posti Speciale, it still should grab your attention.
-Only two copies were ever produced and this unique three-seater is now valued at over $23 million.
-What’s even more awkward is the driver is placed between the passengers, making this car extremely rare.
+Only two copies were ever produced, and this unique three-seater is now valued at over $23 million.
+What’s even more awkwardly awesome is that the driver is placed between the passengers, making this car extremely rare.

 Ferrari 290 MM Scaglietti Spyder

-It doesn’t matter how ugly you feel the Ferrari 290 MM Scaglietti Spyder is; it’s still worth $28 million.
+It doesn’t matter if you think the Ferrari 290 MM Scaglietti Spyder is ugly — it’s still worth $28 million.
 That’s because Ferrari only made four.
-In fact, the company seems to know that’s how you make a car valuable because they regularly did that.
-Since this car was designed for racing, you won’t see one on the road, no matter how much they pay for it.
+In fact, the company seems to know that’s how you make a car valuable because they regularly did extremely limited runs.
+Since this car was designed for racing, you won’t see one on the road.

-Before You Purchase the Cheapest Ferrari Car, Consider This
+Before You Buy the Cheapest Ferrari Car, Consider This:

 If you’re dead set on buying one of the cheapest Ferrari cars, there are other factors you’ll want to consider.

 - Secure a mechanic.
-We’ve already talked about this throughout the article, but it’s imperative.
-Not only will you want a mechanic to join you on the hunt, but you’re going to need him for the tedious maintenance and repairs that are inevitable.
-You may not like the continuous flow of bills, but you’re going to make your local shop very happy.
+We’ve already talked about this, but having a mechanic who is confident working on Ferraris is imperative.
+Not only will you want a mechanic to join you for a pre-buy inspection, but you’re also going to want one for the inevitable maintenance and repairs on the car down the road.
+You may not like the continuous flow of bills that owning a Ferrari entails, but you’re going to make your local shop very happy.

 - Prepare for higher insurance rates.
-Put money aside for this additional bill you’ll face.
-Because you’re purchasing from the Italian sports car brand, the insurers automatically assume you’ll be driving fast and reckless (and you probably will).
+Put money aside for this additional cost.
+Because you’re purchasing an Italian sports car, insurers automatically assume you’ll be driving fast and reckless (and maybe you will).
 Your premiums are about to go up!
 Not just because of your driving (although that’s a big factor), but also because the parts to repair your Ferrari will cost more.

 - Account for depreciation.
-The cheapest Ferrari cars will only continue to depreciate, and quickly.
-Don’t expect to buy one and make it worth more; it just won’t happen.
+The cheapest Ferrari cars will only continue to depreciate and depreciate quickly.
+Don’t expect to buy one and sell it for more money than you paid for it.

-- Considering you probably won’t find the cheapest Ferrari vehicle in your backyard, you’ll probably need to have it shipped to you or travel to get it.
-These are all added expenses you need to account for.
+- Factor in shipping/transport.
+Considering you probably won’t find the cheapest Ferrari vehicle in your backyard, you’ll probably need to have it shipped to you or travel to get it.
+These are all added expenses you will want to account for.

-- If you don’t have anywhere to safely store your Ferrari, you’ll also want to invest in storage.
-This is just yet another added expense.
+- Think about storage.
+If you don’t have anywhere to safely store your Ferrari, you’ll also want to invest in storage.
+Be sure to factor in this cost.

-As you can see, it’s possible to find the cheapest Ferrari car, but what’s the expense you’ll end up paying to make this happen.
-Is it really worth all the mechanical hassle and costs added just to say you drive a Ferrari?
-There are far better used cars out there that will help you turn heads and keep some money in your pocket.
+As you can see, it’s possible to find the cheapest Ferrari car, but you’ll want to go into the purchase with your eyes wide open.
+These cheap Ferraris might end up costing you a small fortune in maintenance and repairs.
+Is it really worth all the mechanical hassle and additional costs just to say you drive a Ferrari?
+There are far better used cars out there that will turn heads and keep some money in your pocket.